openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/README.md

 The config file name is based on the system type that it supports.

 A config file is normally system-specific.
-Each system type usually has a different set of voltage rails and GPIOs.
+Each system type usually has a different set of chassis, power sequencer devices, GPIOs, and voltage rails.

 The system type is obtained from a D-Bus Chassis object created by the [Entity Manager](https://github.com/openbmc/entity-manager) application.
 The